 Cultural Resource Management - Graduate Certificate

-Graduate Certificate programs typically require 12-18 credits, and must be completed within 3 years.
-Our certificate program will require the student to take 18 credits, 6 credits from two required courses and 12 credits from a comprehensive list of electives in anthropology and cognate fields.
+The Graduate Certificate in Cultural Resource Management requires 18 credits of coursework and must be completed within 3 years.
+The certificate requires six credits from two required courses and 12 credits from a comprehensive list of electives in anthropology and cognate fields.
+Students are required to take at least one course in History or Geography.
 All these courses are designed to promote expertise in cultural resource management.

 |ANTH 540||Cultural Resource Management||3|